-Genevieve Bell calls out the creeps and warns of data's unintended consequences
+Genevieve Bell calls out the creeps and warns of analytics' unintended consequences

 What cows want

-Making data visible and opening up analysis could also have unintended consequences, she warned, and data should not be considered a "benign thing".
+Making data visible and opening up analysis could also have unintended consequences, Bell warned, and data should not be considered a "benign thing".

 Bell, who joined the ANU in February, recounted an Intel study into household water usage.
 In one case when a couple could see that one took a shower in the early evening after a business meeting, the other became suspicious of why.